 Follow Along using the Excel File from the Video

 To get the most out of this video, I highly recommend you download the Excel file I use in the video.
-In that Excel file, you’ll find two tabs.
-One tab with my completed work and the second tab, a pre-formatted blank worksheet meant for you to use to follow along.
+In that Excel file, you’ll find four tabs.